Some technical information related to

 additional related frequencies that piano tuners refer to as partials.

-regarding which term is correct (See Partials figure 2 below
+term is correct (See Partials figure 2 below diagramming the first 6

-diagramming the first 6 partials).
-However, piano tuners refer to
+partials).
+However, piano tuners refer to them as partials.
+These

-them as partials.
-These related frequencies of a tuned piano may
+related frequencies of a tuned piano may not match up exactly

-harmonic frequencies due to a number of issues relating to the size,
+number of issues relating to the size, tension, length, materials and

-tension, length, materials and imperfections in the steel strings.
-(If
+imperfections in the steel strings.
+(If you want a very short

-you want a very short demonstration of partials/harmonics, ask me during
+demonstration of partials/harmonics, ask me during your next tuning.)

 The "scale" of the piano, the design that includes string length,